 Advanced practice registered nurses have a master's degree in psychiatric/mental health nursing, and they are eligible to be licensed as therapists.
 APRNs provide a range of primary mental health care services to individuals, families, and groups, and may perform the function of a psychotherapist, educator, or advanced case manager.
 These nurses are authorized to prescribe medication in certain states, usually under the supervision of a medical doctor.

-Substance abuse counselors are individuals trained to prevent and treat problems relating to drug and/or alcohol overuse.
-They have typically received training in a certified training program, and a master's degree is required to become a licensed substance abuse counselor in most states.
-Some substance abuse counselors are themselves recovered substance users, and may disclose to their clients their experiences with drugs or alcohol.
+Substance use counselors are individuals trained to prevent and treat problems relating to drug and/or alcohol overuse.
+They have typically received training in a certified training program, and a master's degree is required to become a licensed substance use counselor in most states.
+Some substance use counselors are themselves recovered substance users, and may disclose to their clients their experiences with drugs or alcohol.
 This practice differs from the practices of other mental health professionals who typically do not disclose detailed information about their personal lives.

-Other mental health professionals such as psychologists and psychiatrists may also work in the substance abuse field, either as therapists or (in the case of psychiatrists) as psychopharmacologists.
+Other mental health professionals such as psychologists and psychiatrists may also work in the substance use disorder field, either as therapists or (in the case of psychiatrists) as psychopharmacologists.

-A substance abuse professional (SAP) does not provide health care, but is usually hired by an employer to evaluate employees who have had a drug or alcohol problem.
-The role of the SAP is to monitor compliance and make recommendations concerning education, treatment, follow-up testing, and aftercare.
+A substance use professional does not provide health care, but is usually hired by an employer to evaluate employees who have had a drug or alcohol problem.
+Their role is to monitor compliance and make recommendations concerning education, treatment, follow-up testing, and aftercare.

 Marriage and Family Therapist (LMFT, MFCC)